January is Intimate Partner Violence (IPV) Awareness Month

 Sandy Hook Promise

-Gun Safety Rules/Safe Gun Storage/Keeping Children safe from guns – NY SAFE Act
+Gun Safety Rules/Safe Gun Storage/Keeping Children Safe from Guns – NY SAFE Act

 New York State initiatives to Reduce Gun Violence – NYS Division of Criminal Justice

-COVID & Gun Violence – Everytown for Gun Safety Support Fund
+Resource for Victims and Survivors of Gun Violence – Everytown for Gun Safety Support Fund

 The Blueprint to End Gun Violence – City of New York (NYC.gov)